-The L.A.
-Times Book Review said “over the last 15 years, he has filed the best dispatches about Mexican migration and its effects on the United States and Mexico, bar none.”
+“Over the last 15 years, he has filed the best dispatches about Mexican migration and its effects on the United States and Mexico, bar none.”
+Los Angeles Times

 Columbia Journalism School selected him as a 2008 recipient of the Maria Moors Cabot prize, for a career of excellence in covering Latin America.

-Sam Quinones is a journalist and author of two acclaimed books of nonfiction growing out of 10 years he spent in Mexico as a freelance writer.
-He teaches Tell Your True Tale writing workshops, and a storytelling experiment of the same name.
+He teaches Tell Your True Tale writing workshops, and edits a storytelling webpage of the same name.

 He lived for a year in Europe, where he supported himself playing guitar on the streets and teaching English.